 The long-endurance UAV can carry the Sterna system, which is a portable aerial ranging system that measures the magnetic signature of naval vessels to determine potential threats from underwater foes both in deep seas and shallow waters.

 The field-proven UAV IT180 family of drones is in service with the French Armed Forces.
 The Indonesian Navy deployed a UAV IT180-120 equipped with a Sterna system in July 2018.

-The modular VTOL UAV can support several payload options such as a digital still camera or a gyro-stabilised electro-optical / infrared camera with video recording options.
+The modular VTOL UAV can support several payload options, such as a digital still camera or gyro-stabilised electro-optical / infrared camera with video recording options.
 The vehicle can also be fitted with light detection and ranging (LiDAR) sensors, CBRN sensors, and an anti-drone kit.

-The Sterna system on-board the UAV is an aerial-portable magnetic-range solution comprising a fluxgate three axes magnetometer and a high-performance digitiser.
+The Sterna system on board the UAV is an aerial-portable magnetic-range solution comprising a fluxgate three axes magnetometer and high-performance digitiser.
 It performs real-time mine and magnetic anomaly detection (MAD) mapping in a horizontal plane on the vessels.

 The mini-drone has manual and autonomous navigation options.
 It is controlled through either a radio link with a communication range of 3km from the shore or on the deck of a vessel with the help of an interface.

 UAV IT180-120 engine and performance